earthbucks/earthbucks/docs/prompt.md

 More changes are coming.
 The code is being written in Rust and TypeScript simultaneously to guarantee a fast node software and a toolkit for developers to build web apps.

 Satoshi Nakamoto
 #WeAreAllSatoshi

+---

+Var Ints, Script, and Names

+March 29, 2024

+I am building the data structures one-by-one simultaneously in both Rust and TypeScript.
+I plan to eliminate the use of little endian and reverse hashes.
+Instead, we will be using big endian and hashes will be in the expected order.
+The var int implementation has already been completed using big endian instead of little endian.
+And addresses use double blake3 hashing in the expected order.

+I am working my way towards an implementation of script, transactions, and blocks.

+Meanwhile, I have been thinking about the token name a lot.
+Because the project is already called "SatoRed", which is short for "Satoshi's Redemption", a simple naming scheme is as follows:

+- `satored` - The smallest value.
+(The analog of a satoshi on Bitcoin.)
+- `satoshi` - 10^8 satoreds.
+(The analog of a bitcoin on Bitcoin.)

+This is a way of honoring the real Satoshi Nakamoto by using his name for the most prominant unit of the currency.

+It is still possible the name of the project will change before launch if I can secure a more premium domain name.

+Satoshi Nakamoto
+#WeAreAllSatoshi